Keepnet Labs Logo

 Social Engineering and Pretexting

-Cybercriminals use phone calls, text messages, and even deepfake video calls to manipulate employees into revealing sensitive information.
+Cybercriminals use phone call scams, text scams, and even deepfake fraud to manipulate employees into revealing sensitive information.
 Social engineering preys on trust and urgency, making it a major security threat.

 Common Social Engineering Tactics

 Cybercriminals use a variety of deceptive techniques to manipulate employees into revealing sensitive information or granting unauthorized access.
-Some of the most common tactics include:
+Some of the most common social engineering tactics include:

 • Vishing (Voice Phishing): Attackers impersonate IT staff or executives over the phone to steal credentials.